MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 ## App roles

 On each app there are three roles:

 * **Managers** can manage app settings, collaborators, and integrations.

 * **Developers** can manage app services (e.g. create builds, run tests).

 * **Viewers** can view and download all data but cannot make changes.

-To change the permission of a collaborator, select an app, click **Manage app** and use the dropdown to re-assign the role.
-Only 'Managers' can change collaborator permissions.
+For every app you create, whether owned by you or your organization, you are automatically assigned as manager for the app.
+Additionally, all organization admins are assigned as managers for all apps within the organization.
+Collaborators can be assigned any of the three roles listed above for each app.
+Learn more about [managing collaborators and admins.](~/dashboard/creating-and-managing-organizations.md)

 > [!NOTE]
 > Every app that you create, whether it be owned by you or an organization, you automatically become a 'Manager'.

+## Changing app roles

+To change the permission of a collaborator or admin:
+1. Select an app from the dashboard
+2. In the left side navigation, select **Settings**
+3. Select **Collaborators**
+3. Next to the name of the user you wish to change roles of, reassign the role by making a selection from the drop-down

+> [!NOTE]
+> Only managers can change collaborator permissions.

 ## Adding collaborators to apps

-To share your app with others, select an app and then click **Manage app** to add collaborators by typing in the user's email address.
+To share your app with others, select an app from the dashboard and then click **Manage app** to add collaborators by typing in the user's email address.

 > [!NOTE]
 > If you are not a 'Manager' role on an app, you cannot add collaborators to that app.

 ## Transferring an app

-We currently only enable the transfer of apps from users to organization accounts.
+You can only transfer apps from user to organization accounts.

-To do so, go to your app settings, select the menu at the top right (three dots) corner, select **Transfer app to organization**.
+The transfer an app:
+1. Select an app from the dashboard
+2. In the left side navigation, select **Settings**
+3. In the top right corner, select the menu (three dots)
+4. Select **Transfer app to organization**

+> [!NOTE]
+> Only the app creator can transfer an app into an organization they are an admin of.

 ## Next steps